-Darlene Cohen was remarkable and unique.
-I had the great good fortune of meeting her at Green Gulch Farm when my teacher, Katherine Thanas Roshi, recommended I attend her one-day workshop, “A Day of Sitting for People Who Don’t Think They Can Sit Because of Pain.”
+Darlene Cohen was one-of-a-kind in that way that only a few of us are.
+I had the great good fortune of meeting Darlene at Green Gulch Farm when my teacher, Katherine Thanas Roshi, recommended I attend her one-day workshop, “A Day of Sitting for People Who Don’t Think They Can Sit Because of Pain.”
 There were twenty-five or so of us in the room and only I was wearing a Rakusu.
 Darlene took note that I was a Zen student during introductions.
 She said it made her happy when Zen students studied posture so deeply.

-Learning to be at peace with physical frailty while living a rich, textured life is a lifelong practice.
+Learning to be at peace with a frail existence and still living a rich, textured everyday life is a lifelong practice.
 Darlene’s teachings are here for those with pain or illness that will never go away—you can go beyond the bounds of your suffering and create a life just as you are.